MerosCrypto/Meros/docs/Protocol/Merit.md

 ### Violations in Meros

 - Meros doesn't check that if VerificationPackets in a Block cause MeritRemovals, the matching MeritRemoval is included in the Block.
-- Meros doesn't check that if a Block has a MeritRemoval caused by verifying competing Transactions, its Verifications are included in the same Block.

 - Meros doesn't support dead Merit.